Painting Job Description: New Skills, Smart Hiring & Careers Tips

 Whether you’re a business owner struggling to find reliable painters or a professional looking to understand what employers want, the old “apply paint, clean up, go home” approach doesn’t cut it anymore.

-Modern painters’ job responsibilities involve customer consultation, project management, safety compliance, and often technology use.
-Today’s successful painters are part craftsperson, part customer service rep, and part small business operator.
+Modern painters’ job responsibilities involve customer consultation, project management, safety compliance, and often the use of technology.
+Today’s successful painters are part craftspeople, part customer service representatives, and part small business operators.

 In this guide, you’ll find: